 Beyond the golf courses in County Londonderry

 Derry~Londonderry is one of the best preserved walled cities in Europe, and a walk along the top of the beautiful 17th century walls, past the preserved cannons, will give a bird’s eye view across the Renaissance-style street plan and over to the River Foyle.
-Passionate in their storytelling, the guides from the Unlocking the Walled City tour mix humor and history while telling the tales of the city from its 6th century foundations to the present day.
-And if you're hungry, head to Quay West for delicious, tasty food in cozy surroundings.
+Passionate in their storytelling, the guides from the Unlocking the Walled City tour mix humour and history while telling the tales of the city from its 6th century foundations to the present day.
+And if you're hungry, head to Quay West for delicious, tasty food in cosy surroundings.
 Trust us, it's worth taking your time here.